 3. 🌞 Restore your files from that backup.

-Let’s go through those steps together.
+Let’s go through these steps together.

 Step 1.
 Back-Up an SD Card Before Formatting